peterStitt/libspatialaudio/docs/AmbisonicDecoding.md

 // Cleanup
 for (unsigned iLdspk = 0; iLdspk < nLdspk; ++iLdspk)
-    delete ldspkOut[iLdspk];
+    delete[] ldspkOut[iLdspk];
 delete[] ldspkOut;
 ```

-## CAmbisonicAllRAD
+## AmbisonicAllRAD

-`CAmbisonicAllRAD` decodes an Ambisonics signal to a layout defined in the ADM renderer specification (Recommendation ITU-R BS.2127-1) and AOM's IAMF specification (https://aomediacodec.github.io/iamf/).
+`AmbisonicAllRAD` decodes an Ambisonics signal to a layout defined in the ADM renderer specification (Recommendation ITU-R BS.2127-1) and AOM's IAMF specification (<https://aomediacodec.github.io/iamf/>).
 It does not currently support decoding to arbitrary loudspeaker layouts.

-`CAmbisonicAllRAD` optionally applies shelf filtering to psychoacoustically optimise the decoded signal.
+`AmbisonicAllRAD` optionally applies shelf filtering to psychoacoustically optimise the decoded signal.
 Read more about psychoacoustic optimisation [here](AmbisonicOptimisation.md).

-### CAmbisonicAllRAD: Configuration
+### AmbisonicAllRAD: Configuration

 Before calling any other functions the object must first be configured by calling `Configure()` with the appropriate values.
 If the values are supported then the it will return `true` and the object can now be used.